gcp/random-chess/README.md

 ## Key Features

 - **Anti-Memorization Test**: Generates unique positions on-the-fly through random play.
-- **Tests Real Understanding and Reasoning**: Tests move generation in positions the LLM can never have seen before, requiring actual reasoning.
+- **Tests Real Understanding and Reasoning**: Tests move generation in positions the LLM can never have seen before, requiring actual reasoning or a deeper understanding of the board geometry in the model.
 - **Stochastic Benchmarking**: Prevents model gaming through unpredictable test sets (until someone embeds a chess engine in their API calls...), results are shown with confidence intervals.
 - **Progress Display**: Streaming mode for real-time thinking observation, comprehensive logging for analysis.